 As an actively managed exchange-traded fund ("ETF"), the Fund will not seek to replicate the performance of an index.
-The Advisor seeks to achieve the Fund's investment objective of capital appreciation by investing in exchange-traded funds ("ETFs") that are registered under the Investment Company Act of 1940, as amended (the "1940 Act") and not affiliated with the Fund ("Portfolio Funds").
-In addition to its indirect investments, the Fund may also invest directly in put and call options, index ETFs, sector ETFs, individual equities, and cash and cash equivalents as part of its risk management strategy.
+The Fund's portfolio manager seeks to achieve the Fund's investment objective of capital appreciation by investing in exchange-traded funds that are registered under the Investment Company Act of 1940, as amended (the "1940 Act") and not affiliated with the Fund ("Portfolio Funds") that invest in equity securities of any market capitalization of issuers from a number of countries throughout the world, including emerging market countries.
+In addition to its indirect investments, the Fund may also invest directly in equity securities and fixed income securities, as well as put and call options, and cash and cash equivalents as part of its risk management strategy.
+The Fund is considered "diversified" under the 1940 Act.